Gotthard Kettler

-Gotthard Kettler, Duke of Courland (also Godert, Ketteler; Gotthard Kettler, Herzog von Kurland; Gothards Ketlers; Gothardus, etc.; 2 February 1517 – 17 May 1587) was the last Master of the Livonian Order from 1559 to 1561 and the first Duke of Courland and Semigallia from 1561 to 1587.
+Gotthard Kettler, Duke of Courland (also Godert or Ketteler; Gotthard Kettler, Herzog von Kurland; Gothards Ketlers; Gothardus, etc.; 2 February 1517 – 17 May 1587) was the last Master of the Livonian Order from 1559 to 1561 and the first Duke of Courland and Semigallia from 1561 to 1587.

 Biography

-Kettler was born near Anröchte, Kreis Soest, of an old Westphalian noble family and the ninth child of the German knight Gotthard Kettler zu Melrich (mentioned 1527–1556) and his wife Sophie of Nesselrode.
+Kettler was born near Anröchte, Kreis Soest, of an old Westphalian noble family.
+He was the ninth child of the German knight Gotthard Kettler zu Melrich (mentioned 1527–1556) and his wife Sophie of Nesselrode.
 Gotthard's older brother Wilhelm Kettler was the bishop of Münster from 1553 to 1557.

 Kettler enlisted in the Livonian Order around 1537 and became a knight.
-In 1554, Gotthard Kettler became Komtur of Dünaburg (Daugavpils), and in 1557, Komtur of Fellin (Viljandi).
-In 1559, during the Livonian War (1558–1582), he succeeded Wilhelm von Fürstenberg as Master of the Teutonic Order in Livonia.
+In 1554, Gotthard Kettler became Komtur of Dünaburg (Daugavpils), and in 1557 Komtur of Fellin (Viljandi).
+In 1559, admist the Livonian War, Kettler succeeded Wilhelm von Fürstenberg as Master of the Teutonic Order in Livonia.

 When the Livonian Confederation came under increasing pressure from Ivan IV of Russia, Kettler converted to Lutheranism and secularised Semigallia and Courland.
 On the basis of the Treaty of Vilnius (28 November 1561), he created the Duchy of Courland and Semigallia as a vassal state of the Grand Duchy of Lithuania, which was soon merged into the Polish–Lithuanian Commonwealth.

-Following the duke's proposal in 1567, the regional assembly (landtag) decided to build 70 new churches and 8 schools in the remote areas of Duchy where many peasants still lived and died unbaptized.
+Following the duke's proposal in 1567, the regional assembly (landtag) decided to build 70 new churches and 8 schools in the remote areas of the duchy where many peasants still lived and died unbaptized.

 He died on 17 May 1587 in Mitau (Jelgava), aged 70.
 His heirs ruled in Courland until 1737.